AndrinoC/EDOPro-HD-Cards/README.md

 Download the PICS folder from [Latest Release](https://github.com/AndrinoC/EDOPro-Hd-Downloader-FAST/releases) and unzip them at your EDOPro game folder replacing the lower quality ones.

-## Non-Windows

-Since I can't test non-windows compilations you will need to download the source code and compile it yourself.
-Then put the compiled file at your EDOPro folder.

 # Issues

 Any new issue or feedback can be shared at the [Issues Tab](https://github.com/AndrinoC/EDOPro-Hd-Downloader-FAST/issues)